 Rajan Gajaria, age 54, is Executive Vice President, Business Platforms of Corteva.
 Mr. Gajaria previously served as vice president, global crop protection business platform, of DowDuPont Inc. Prior to this, he served as Vice President, Latin America and North America, for Dow AgroSciences since 2015.
 He was selected to lead Dow AgroSciences' Latin America and Asia Pacific geographies in 2012 after being named marketing director for the company's U.S. business in 2009.
-Mr. Gajaria advanced through leadership roles at Dow AgroSciences' Indian joint venture partner in Mumbai in 1993, where he served in sales and marketing roles as well as in human resources before moving to the company's global headquarters in Indianapolis, Indiana.
+Mr. Gajaria advanced through leadership roles at Dow AgroSciences in corporate strategy, marketing, and e-business before serving as global supply chain director.
+He joined Dow AgroSciences' Indian joint venture partner in Mumbai in 1993, where he served in sales and marketing roles as well as in human resources before moving to the company's global headquarters in Indianapolis, Indiana.
 Effective February 18, 2022, Mr. Gajaria will retire from the company.